Ruud Smart Thermostats Error Codes

 Symptom

-Thermostat shows 'System Fault' or generic alert without a specific code, and system may shut down
+Thermostat shows 'System Fault' or a generic alert without a specific code, and the system may shut down.

 Generic System Lockout Indication